The Associated Press, banned from White House press pool, renews request to court for reinstatement

 “AP has now spent 44 days in the penalty box," said Charles Tobin, speaking on behalf of the news agency.

 The notion of banning a news agency for what it says — and for not using the words that a government demands — is extraordinarily unusual in a country whose Constitution guarantees free speech without official interference.
-By punishing AP for what it publishes, the administration has raised questions about what actions the Trump White House might take against any news outlets whose words or images it doesn't like.
+By punishing AP for what it publishes, the administration has raised questions about what the White House feels it could punish from news outlets whose words or images it doesn’t like.

+The judge questioned whether it's a court's place to order the White House which reporters it could or couldn't exclude from a presidential event.
+“My instinct is that this has not changed how your client is exercising its free-speech rights,” McFadden told Tobin.

 In his testimony, Vucci said the AP relied on his eyes and expertise to often get photos from the Oval Office on the wire and to the world within a minute after taking them — while the event is still going on.